+Metadata item type: Data Set Specification

+METEOR identifier: 569749

+Registration status: Disability, Superseded 29/02/2016

-, , Metadata item type: Data Set Specification METEOR identifier: 461640 Registration status: Community Services (retired), Standard 13/03 /2013 DSS type: National Minimum Data Set (N IMDS) Scope: The Disability Services Minim that has: um Data Set (DS SNMDS) and is a national collection a set of nationally signific collected in all Australian an agreed method of collected n jurisdictions; ar d rmation that are The purpose of the DS NMDS nationally comparable data ab disability services, and to obta disability services field.
-Under Australian jurisdictions are res be comparable across all juris out National Dis in reliable, consi the NDA, the Dis ponsible for ens ability Agreeme stent data with sability Adminis uring 'that DS N ent (NDA)-funded minimal load on the strators in all Services within the scope of the collection are those for which funding has been provided, during the specified period, by a government organisation operating under the NDA.
-Therefore, if a service type outlet did not receive NDA funding for the reporting year (i.e. its NDA funding dollars for the financial year are zero), then details of this outlet should not be included in the data collection.
+DSS type: National Minimum Data Set (NMDS)

+Scope: The Disability Services Minimum Data Set (DS NMDS) and is a national collection that has:

+a set of nationally significant data items or pieces of information that are collected in all Australian jurisdictions; and

+• an agreed method of collection and transmission.

+The purpose of the DS NMDS collection is to facilitate the annual collation of nationally comparable data about disability support services provided under the National Disability Agreement (NDA), and to obtain reliable, consistent data with minimal load on the disability services field.
+Under the NDA, the Disability Administrators in all Australian jurisdictions are responsible for ensuring 'that DS NMDS information will be comparable across all jurisdictions and years'.

+Services within the scope of the collection are those for which funding has been provided, during the specified period, by a government organisation operating under the NDA.
+Therefore, if a service type outlet did not receive funding for the provision of NDA services during the reporting year (i.e. its NDA funding dollars for the financial year are zero), then details of this outlet should not be included in the data collection.

 A funded agency may receive funding from multiple sources.
 Where a funded agency is unable to differentiate service users and/or staff according to funding source (i.e. NDA or other), they are asked to provide details of all service users and staff (for each service type).

-Most agencies funded under the he NDA are aske ed to provide in formation about: each of the service types they operate); all service users who rec the DS NMDS service types ceived support ov /er a specified reporting period; and The level of information a fund- the particular service type (i.e. aries according to Where services are provided to groups or families (e.g. 2.02, 2.04, or 2.05), details are only requested about the service user who is eligible for services, not their family or other group members.
+Most agencies funded under the NDA are asked to provide information about:

+- each of the service types they are funded to provide (i.e. service type outlets they operate); - all service users who received support over a specified reporting period; and - the DS NMDS service type(s) the service user received.

+The level of information a funded agency is asked to provide varies according to the particular service type (i.e. for each service type outlet).

+Where services are provided to groups or families (e.g. 2.02, 2.04, or 2.05), details are only requested about the service user who is eligible for services, not their family or other group members.
 If a family member/carer receives respite services, limited information about the carer is required, such as the carer's relationship to the service user and the carer's age group.

-Table 1: Information reques ted according to DS NMDS s ervice type Service type classification Service type outlet- details required Service user- details required Services received by each service user in the reporting period-details required Accommodation support
+Table 1: Information requested according to DS NMDS service type

+Service type classification Service type outlet- details required (a) Service user- details required (a) Services received by each service user in the reporting period-details required (a) Accommodation support